Lebanon considers tighter lockdown amid coronavirus surge

 “We have entered a very critical zone in terms of the coronavirus spread or at a minimum, we are at the gates of that zone,” Diab said.

-Last Friday, the World Health Organization said 76% of hospital beds were occupied while the ICU bed occupancy had reached 88%, with the highest in Beirut.
-Some 2,291 health care workers had been infected by Jan.
-8, up from 2,015 three days earlier.
+As of Sunday, the World Health Organization said 81.7% of Lebanon’s hospital beds were occupied and the intensive-care-unit bed occupancy had reached 91.4%, with the highest in Beirut.
+Some 2,295 health care workers had been infected by Jan.
+10, up from 2,015 last week.

 Kayssar Mawad, director of a private hospital in Zgharta in northern Lebanon, said he has been turning cases away because there were no more beds.
 Out of 35 patients there with COVID-19, the illness caused by the virus, seven are in ICU, he said.
-The region is one of the country’s hotspots.
+Zgharta is one of the country’s hotspots.

 “It is a difficult period,” said Mawad.
 “We are refusing many cases.
 There are no places, no more respirators.”